D-J-Harris/chef/README.md

 - [ ] Clean up chunk debugging once `Operation` has been amending to carry no data
 - [ ] Change Option in fixed sized arrays to MaybeUninit and measure performance improvements (unsafe)
 - [ ] Add String interning
 - [ ] Fix tests - class, assignment/this,
+- [ ] Trust your own compiler - do unwraps and explicit access when the VM should trust things to be where they should.
+This might allow for improvements on optimisation around Weak refs

 ## Challenges